PGVSNH20/the-train-track-depresso/README.md

 ```

 ### Part 3 - Simulate train track

+> **The goal of Part 3**
+>
+> Implement functionality to simulate the track using a minimum of one thread.
+Give the user a notion of one or more trains running on the track and that how it tries to follow the given plan/schedule.

 It should be possible to start the trains on the track, a bit like this: